Analysis of alphabet/google. second part: solvency.

 There is no doubt that Alphabet is, from a static point of view, an extremely solvent company.
 In the next post we will continue analyzing Alphabet's solvency, but this time we will leave the balance sheet aside and focus on the income account to estimate its solvency from a dynamic point of view.

 Gradement automatically calculates for each company the balance sheet with the accounts adjusted according to the economic-financial model, as well as the ratios of the three static solvency conditions.
-It also calculates a static solvency rating that unifies the three solvency conditions analyzed in a single value from 0 to 10.
-So, using Gradement, it is sufficient to see that this rating has a value of more than 8 to consider that the company fulfills all the static solvency conditions.
+It also calculates a Static solvency score that unifies the three solvency conditions analyzed in a single value from 0 to 100.
+So, using Gradement, it is sufficient to see that this score has a value of more than 80 to consider that the company fulfills all the static solvency conditions.